jwyang/lr-gan.pytorch/README.md

 ### Test LR-GAN

 After the training, the checkpoints will be saved to *models*.
-You can append two more options (*netG* and *evaluate*) to the command for training model.
-Use cifar10 as examples, it will be:
+You can append two more options (*netG* and *evaluate*) to the command used for training model.
+Use cifar10 as the example, it will be:
 ```bash
 $ python train.py \
       --dataset cifar10 \